thewhitetulip/intro-to-vuejs/3_building_an_app.md

 As we said above, we will be managing the state of our html via vue, this means understanding what data elements we create in our Vue app.
 These "data elements" would be simple variables inside the `data` block.

-> Running the html
+### Running the html

 For running the html, you have to use a webserver, otherwise the static files won't be found.
 When we do not use webservers for rendering static files, they have an absolute path like `./scripts/jquery.js` but with a webserver in hand, the path is `/scripts/js`, without a webserver to render `/script/`, our web page would not render properly.

-> Server to use
+### Server to use

-You are free to use any webserver you would like, `python2 -m SimpleHTTPServer`, `python3 -m http.server` or [f](http://github.com/thewhitetulip/f).
+You are free to use any webserver you would like, `python2 -m SimpleHTTPServer`, `python3 -m http.server` or [the f server](http://github.com/thewhitetulip/f).
 I wrote f, it is a 0 configuration server which takes only the port number as an argument, `go get github.com/thewhitetulip/f` would install it, `f 9090` would run a server on port 9090, it is faster than the python alternative.

-Running the sever on port 9090 in the `initial` folder and navigate to http://localhost:9090/tasks.html and take a look at the page.
+Running the sever on port `9090` in the `initial` folder and navigate to `http://localhost:9090/tasks.html` and take a look at the page.
 You will need to start understanding how to manage the data architecture, for that, you'd need to look at what all data is bring displayed.
 That'll give us a starting point regarding what variables to create.
 Do make a note that Vue is going to handle all the data portion of our html page, everything should be done via Vue that means the state of the html page would change as the variables which we define in Vue will change.

 The first variable we'll create is to store the 'Pending'.
 We'll call it navigation.
 (It is a bad variable name, you can change it to anything you want).